Prism, the software that the US government uses to monitor you

 prism2

-The monitoring in the huge amount of information collected is done through keywords that trigger a full analysis of all exchanges of the people being monitored.
+Surveillance in the enormous amount of information collected is carried out via keywords which trigger a complete analysis of all exchanges of the people being monitored.

 How to protect yourself from Prism?

-From when can surveillance harm?
-If we have nothing to hide from Google and the like, we should have nothing to hide from PRISM, but that's a matter of principle; should we allow the NSA to enter our lives like this?
+When can surveillance cause harm?
+If we have nothing to hide from Google and others, we should have nothing to hide from PRISM, but it is a question of principle; should we allow the NSA into our lives like this?
 Certainly not.
-It is not because you have nothing to hide that nothing will be reproached to you one day.
+It's not because you have nothing to hide that you won't be held responsible for anything one day.

 Here are some tips for escaping Prism:

-• Use a "confidential" search engine that does not send the user's IP address like Ixquick, DuckDuckGo and Startpage.
+• Use a “confidential” search engine that does not send the user’s IP address such as Ixquick, DuckDuckGo and Startpage.

 • Use an open source browser like Firefox or the Tor browser.
 Its source code is accessible.
-This means that it is possible to study and modify its code.
+This means that it is possible to study and modify your code.

 • Beware of social media.